-The following graphic illustrates the annual cash cycle and enables us to analyse the evolution of the daily global state of the Issuer in 2022:
+The following graphic illustrates the annual cash cycle and enables us to analyse the evolution of the daily global state of the Issuer in 2023:

-The grey curve represents the balance of all public administration entities ("Unités d'Administration Publiques") (UAP) being centralized within the global cash position of the Issuer, with a total balance being EUR 3,323.68 million dated 31/12/2022.
+The red curve represents the balance of all public administration entities ("Unités d'Administration Publiques") (UAP) being centralized within the global cash position of the Issuer, with a total balance being EUR 3,027.72 million dated 31 December 2023.

-The orange curve represents the Issuer's global balance, being EUR 912.14 million dated 31 December 2022.
+The green curve represents the Issuer's global balance, being EUR 255.97 million dated 31 December 2023.

-The blue curve integrates UAP's contributions with the Issuer's global balance, displaying a consolidated treasury balance of EUR 4,235.82 million dated 31 December 2022.
+The blue curve integrates UAP's contributions with the Issuer's global balance, displaying a consolidated treasury balance of EUR 3,283.69 million dated 31 December 2023.

-In summary, the consolidated treasury balance evolved from around EUR 2,127.42 million in December 2020 to around EUR 3,286.68 million in December 2021 and to reach 4,235.82 at the end of 2022 as the result of a cash rich position of UAP's being centralized within the Issuer and the Issuer's global balance.
+In summary, the consolidated treasury balance evolved from around EUR 2,127.42 million in December 2020 to around EUR 3,286.68 million in December 2021 and to 4,235.82 in December 2022 and to reach 3,283.69 million at the end of December 2023 as the result of a cash rich position of UAP's being centralized within the Issuer and the Issuer's global balance.